Suraj520/data-science/02-deep-learning/--theoretical-concepts/README.md

 #### About

+>> Hand written notes can be accessed at the <a href="https://github.com/Suraj520/data-science/blob/main/02-deep-learning/--theoretical-concepts/dl-notes.pdf"> link </a>

 > Deep Learning

 Deep learning is a subfield of machine learning that focuses on modeling complex patterns and representations in large amounts of data using artificial neural networks.
 This is called "deep" learning because it involves training a multilayer neural network (also known as a deep neural network) to learn a hierarchical representation of data.